Does the Supreme Court have a double standard on religion?

 "Here, in contrast, the court went out of its way to ignore the copious amounts of anti-Muslim bigotry from the President as he was developing and then enacting the policy.
 It's a total double standard," Khera added.

-Trump's remarks on Islam clearly demonstrate the travel ban's true intent, Sotomayor wrote.
+Trump's remarks on Islam demonstrate the travel ban's true intent, Sotomayor wrote.
 He has said "Islam hates us," has told apocryphal stories about generals who shoot Muslims with bullets dipped in pigs' blood and has called for a "complete and total shutdown of Muslims entering the United States."

 That policy, Sotomayor said, morphed into an executive order "putatively based on national-security concerns."